 Measuring coffee by weight guarantees accuracy in caffeine content regardless of the roast level.
 This method takes into account the density differences between light and dark roasts, providing a more reliable way to monitor your caffeine intake.

-Brewing methods can also impact the caffeine consistency in your coffee, so using a kitchen scale for precise measurements is essential.
+Brewing methods can also impact the caffeine consistency in your coffee, so Using a kitchen scale for precise measurements is essential.

 By prioritizing measuring accuracy through weight rather than volume, you can better control your caffeine consumption and tailor your coffee experience to meet your desired caffeine levels.